Perspective | For Aaron Rodgers and a new breed of superstar, a dream job is no longer good enough

 Rodgers has long been a freelancing maestro.
 He is the king of breaking plays, of drawing up game-winners in the huddle, of making Hail Marys seem like certainties and using his imagination to make up for any of his team’s shortcomings.
 His way works, too.

 But Rodgers turns 40 in about 2½ years.
-“Jeopardy” is more likely to offer him the power of influence before Green Bay does.
+“Jeopardy!” is more likely to offer him the power of influence before Green Bay does.

-Last season, it seemed like Rodgers was digging the collaboration with LaFleur.
-It seemed like, perhaps, their success would be fulfilling.
+Last season, it seemed as if Rodgers was digging the collaboration with LaFleur.
+It seemed as if, perhaps, their success would be fulfilling.
 His performance was disciplined and spectacular.
 He threw 48 touchdown passes and just five interceptions, completed a career-high 70.7 percent of his passes and directed the NFL’s highest-scoring and most balanced offense.

-Assuming Green Bay doesn’t acquiesce to his demands and Rodgers doesn’t follow through on a threat to walk away while still at the top of his game, this Packers and their legend will be forced to live out the misery of competing for a championship together.
+Assuming Green Bay doesn’t acquiesce to his demands and Rodgers doesn’t follow through on a threat to walk away while still at the top of his game, the Packers and their legend will be forced to live out the misery of competing for a championship together.
 The Super Bowl is within arm’s reach, if this silly wrestling match ever ends.

 The Lombardi Trophy doesn’t guarantee healing now, however.
 Try reconciling that thought as this superstar independence movement expands.